What are Literature Circles & how to use Lit Circles in High School Spanish?

 Guided Writing

-Right after speaking I set another 15 minute timer and students write about the topic they just discussed, also comparing it to other books and movies.
-The should give both what they think, as well as what other people said.
+Right after speaking, I set another 15-minute timer and students write about the topic they just discussed, also comparing it to other books and movies.
+They should give both what they think, as well as what other people said.
 I usually read these, give feedback and return them as formative practice.
-Or the next day we might start by students reading thier writing, or the writing of someone else and giving feedback.
+Or the next day we might start with students reading their writing, or the writing of someone else and giving feedback.
 You can get all of the writing prompt forms in the unit plan.

 Interpersonal Speaking Assessment